-The pastoral areas of Ethiopia have been socially marginalized and their economic activities were rudimentary detached from the macro economy.
+The pastoral areas of Ethiopia have been socially marginalized and were rudimentary detached from the macro economy.
 The Federal Democratic Republic of Ethiopia (FDRE) has mandated the Ministry of Federal Affairs (MoFA) to coordinate and facilitate the program with due commitment to ensure equitable development in the pastoral and agro-pastoral areas of the country based on the Government of Ethiopia's policies of equitable and just distribution of resources.

-As a result the Ethiopian Government in collaboration with the World Bank and the International Fund for Agricultural Development (IFAD) has started implementing a 15-year Pastoral Community Development Program (PCDP) aiming at establishing effective models of public service delivery, investment and disaster management in the arid and semi-arid Ethiopian lowlands that address pastoral communities’ priority needs, improve their livelihoods, alleviate poverty and reduce their vulnerability.
+As a result the Ethiopian Government in collaboration with the World Bank (WB) and the International Fund for Agricultural Development (IFAD) have started implementing a 15-year Pastoral Community Development Program (PCDP) aiming at establishing effective models of public service delivery, investment and disaster management in the arid and semi-arid Ethiopian lowlands that address pastoral communities’ priority needs, improve their livelihoods, alleviate poverty and reduce their vulnerability.